asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 ## Initialize circle

-Next, we will initialize our circle plot by specifying how tall our tracks should be and how each section should be divided.
+Next, we will initialize our circle plot by specifying how tall our tracks should be, and how each section should be divided.
 In this case, the sectors are divided by each state--our lowest unit of interest in this case.

 ```{r, fig.height = 20, fig.width = 20}
 # determines how 'tall' the tracks should be